Google Tag Manager

 Google Tag Manager (GTM) controls the measurement signal on a website.
 It defines what events are sent to analytics and advertising platforms.

-Most Google Tag Manager (GTM) implementations work at a technical level, but control is missing: the signal is generated inconsistently, duplicated, triggered at the wrong moment, or sent with the wrong content.
-If the GTM and GA4 setup is poorly built, reports may look clean while optimization is still based on a technically distorted signal.
+Most Google Tag Manager (GTM) implementations work technically, but control is missing.
+The signal forms inconsistently, as duplicates, at the wrong moment, or with the wrong content.
+If the GTM and GA4 setup is built poorly, reports may look consistent, but optimization is based on a technically distorted signal.

 GTM is the layer where the technical reliability of the optimization signal is determined.